Knowledge Management Group

-How is new knowledge actually created in the first place?
+How is new knowledge actually created?

 How can data become information and information become knowledge?

-How can knowledge be passed on and shared in organizations?
+How can knowledge be shared in organizations?

 How can organizations make better use of their existing knowledge, and how can tacit knowledge be transformed into explicit and communicable knowledge?

 How do organizations learn and what characterizes a learning organization?

 How can we learn from the future, and what would an extended learning theory for this approach look like?

 How can individuals and organizations learn about their purpose and their "best version" and what kind of knowledge is required therefore?

 How can we make purpose a measurable quantity both on the individual and the organizational level?

 How can Organizational Becoming and Organizational Self-enactment be explained as an Organizational (Deep) Learning process?